Rule of Rose: Reception

-The game received "mixed or average" reviews, according to video game review aggregator Metacritic.
+The game received "mixed or average" reviews, according to video game review aggregator website Metacritic.
 The reviewer for video game magazine Play wrote: "I think everyone should experience this game, especially horror fans, but in order to do so, you're going to have to suffer through times of sheer agony—just like poor, unlucky Jennifer."
 According to Official UK PlayStation 2 Magazine, the game "[b]lends the stuff of nightmares with stylish sound and graphics.
 Sadly, the developer should have spent longer on the gameplay."
-Edge found neither plot nor gameplay appealing: "It’s just a murky brew of meaningless, exploitative dysfunction filling an empty game, and it leaves a bitter taste."
+Edge found neither plot nor gameplay appealing: "It's just a murky brew of meaningless, exploitative dysfunction filling an empty game, and it leaves a bitter taste."

 It is generally agreed that the title has an interesting plot, with The A.V.
 Club observing that "aside from a few deep curtsies and an unlockable Gothic Lolita costume, the characters are more sinister than sexualised".
 However, the gameplay is widely lambasted as clumsy, archaic, and unrewarding.
 The press was generally divided upon how much the gameplay detracts from one's ability to enjoy the story itself.
 GamesRadar described Jennifer as "a cringing, passive non-entity" and stated: "There's no denying that Rule of Rose is extremely pretty, atmospheric and disturbing.... but as an adventure game, Rule of Rose just sort of wilts."

 In a retrospective article on survival horror games, GamePros Michael Cherdchupan listed Rule of Rose as one of the classics of the genre, writing that the game was a work of art that lingered long after playing through; he praised it for its delicate handling of its subject matter and Jennifer's journey as she processes her trauma.
 IGN listed Rule of Rose as one of the worst horror games created after 2000.
 While enjoying the "refreshingly adult take on sexual awakening and repressed memories that's consistently unsettling without ever resorting to cheap shock tactics," it criticized the game's "totally broken" combat and "thoroughly excruciating" backtracking, controls, and camera angles.

 Because of the limited number of copies published, Rule of Rose has garnered a reputation as one of the more expensive video games to buy second-hand.